 Any incident which is not a crime, but is homophobic, biphobic or transphobic.

 Hate crime can happen on the street, in your home, on a night out, and at the workplace.
 It doesn't matter who has targeted you, or where you are at the time - it is unacceptable, it is illegal, and we can help you challenge it.

 If you are an LGBT person who has been targeted due to your disability, race or religion, we will support you.

 Services we offer

 Our helpline offers emotional support and practical information for victims of LGBT hate crime.
 You can also remote report any incident and we will help guide you through the process.
-The helpline is open every Wednesday between 12.30 - 7pm and can be reached by calling 0131 556 4049.
+The helpline is open on Tuesdays and Wednesdays between 12pm - 9pm, on 0131 556 4049.